cstrelioff/chrisstrelioffws-sandbox/2014/10/24/inferring_probabilities_a_second_example_of_bayesian_calculations.rst

                          & + & n_{1} \times \ln(1 - p_{0})
     \end{array}

-because this form adds to the numerical stability when we create some Python code below.
+because this form adds to the numerical stability when I create some Python code below.
 If you are rusty with logarithms, check out `wikipedia logarithm identities`_ for examples of how to get from the likelihood to the log-likelihood.
 To be clear, I am using natural (base-e)